AsleyR/AsleyR/README.md

 <div>

 <p>
 I'm just a guy learning to code 🧑‍💻.
-I'm fascinated by all- things regarding the world of tech , and love the idea of creating products that can help someone's life for the better ✨.
+I'm fascinated by all-things regarding the world of tech , and love the idea of creating products that can help someone's life for the better ✨.
 If I'm not learning some new tech 📚, or working on a personal project, I'm chilling with a cup of coffee by my side ☕️.

 </p>
 <p>